prateek3255/blog/src/blog/react-component-library-with-storybook-7.md

 {% headingWithLink "Setting up the project" %}

-Since we are building a component library that would be published to a package manager like NPM, we would be better off if we setup React from scratch instead of using something like create-react-app, which is better suited for web applications.
+Since we are building a component library that would be published to a package manager we would be creating a new package from scratch.

 {% callout %}
 If you have a component library using React already setup, then you can directly move forward to the next step.
 We just need a basic React setup before we can install Storybook.